 November was the month The Androidss returned for four nights at The Terminus with The Wallsockets.
 Shoes This High was back in town, as well, after a busy and controversial stay in Auckland, coupling with The Wallsockets for a late month afternoon show at Last Resort.
 The Mockers, too, remained busy with three nights at Last Resort and four at The Terminus.

 Remember that Wellington compilation album The Wallsockets talked about in In Touch?
 It finally saw the light of day in December 1980.
 The first major post-punk compilation since AK79, **** (Four Stars – a type of LSD), didn’t disappoint.
-The Sausage Records LP contained genuine highpoints from L.I.F.E, The Wallsockets and Beat Rhythm Fashion and soon sold out the 250 copies pressed.
+The Sausage Records LP contained genuine highpoints from L.I.F.E., The Wallsockets, Naked Spots Dance and Beat Rhythm Fashion and soon sold out the 250 copies pressed.

 The city’s live stages similarly showed Wellington’s post-punk scene was in good health.
 The Mockers joined Shoes This High and touring Auckland mods The Screaming Meemees at The Last Resort on the sixth; it was the last of a four night stand there for the Aucklanders.
 The Mockers returned to The Last Resort for In Touch’s Xmas party on the 16th.